OpenVidu/openvidu-local-deployment/README.md

 1. Get the private IP of your computer in your LAN.
 2. Configure your Firewall to allow devices in your LAN to access your computer.
+3. Change `LOCAL_DOMAIN` in the `.env` file to have the IP of your computer in your LAN.

-If your IP for example is `192.168.1.10`, the URL of your deployment in your LAN will be `https://192-168-1-10.openvidu-local.dev:4443/`.
+    If your IP for example is `192.168.1.10`, `LOCAL_DOMAIN` should be `192-168-1-10.openvidu-local.dev`.

 ### About `openvidu-local.dev`

 When you develop WebRTC applications, you require a secure context (HTTPS) to access the camera and microphone.
 This is a requirement of the WebRTC standard.

 With the aim of making it easier to develop with OpenVidu, we provide a magic domain name `openvidu-local.dev` which can resolve to any IP specified as a subdomain and it offers a valid wildcard certificate for HTTPS.
 It is similar to [nip.io](https://nip.io) or [traefik.me](https://traefik.me) or [localtls](https://github.com/Corollarium/localtls).